-The accounts of the Council comply with the relevant accounting practices laid down by the Accounting Standards authorities and the 2011/12 Code.
-The changes in 2011/12 to accounting policies relate to changes due heritage assets as outlined above.
+The accounts of the Council comply with the relevant accounting practices laid down by the Accounting Standards authorities and the 2012/13 Code of Practice on Local Authority Accounting.

 1.8 Further Information

 As part of the Council's policy of providing full information about the Council's affairs, further information regarding the accounts is available on request from the Director of Resources, Civic Centre, Rickergate, Carlisle.
 In addition, members of the public have a statutory right to inspect the accounts before the audit and to have a copy of the Statement of Accounts after the audit has been completed.